-Our main empirical estimates show that surface water scarcity and extreme heat cause both groundwater depletion and increased agricultural well construction.
-A natural next question is how much of the damages (in depletion, and by extension, domestic well failures) are explained by the mechanism of well construction.
-To answer this question, we apply the simple physical model from Equation (3) to decompose the effect on groundwater depth into three margins: (1) the extensive margin of well construction, (2) the intensive margin of increased pumping per well, which is unobserved, and (3) changes in recharge rates.
-We begin with a static version of the exercise and then move to a more realistic dynamic version.
+Our main empirical estimates show that surface water scarcity and extreme heat cause both ground-water depletion and increased agricultural well construction.
+A natural next question is how much of the damages (in depletion, and by extension, domestic well failures) are explained by farmers' responses to shocks.
+To answer this question, we proceed in two steps.
+First, we apply the simple contemporaneous physical model from equation (3) to decompose the effect on ground-